JasssZhang/cse15l-lab-reports/lab1.md

 Wokring directory: home.
 Here, the argument is lecture1, which is the name of a working directory.
 We can see that cd command with a directory as argument would direct us to that specific directory.
-There is no output.
+There is no output, and it is not an error.
 With pwd command, we see that we are directed to lecture1 directory.

 **Question 03**